SteveJustin1963/tec-DAT/README.md

 0A46 F7     RST 30
 0A47 18 E6  JR 0A2F

 The last group makes up the shift counter and resets the display when the counter reaches Zero.
 When the 02 command is received by the LCD the display is returned to its NORMAL position.
 This means that the inputted data is returned to WHERE IT WAS ENTERED (just right of the screen).
 Now, when the next shift command is received, the letters start to shift left back on to the screen.
 QUESTION: Why don't we need to wait for the BUSY flag to go low after the shift instruction?
-If you wish to change the number of characters to be shifted, you may do so by putting your new characters at OBOO for the top line +and at OB30 for the bottom line.
+If you wish to change the number of characters to be shifted, you may do so by putting your new characters at 0B00 for the top line +and at 0B30 for the bottom line.
 Unused locations should have 20 (space) inserted until 16 locations are filled.
-(From OBOO to OB10 and from OB30 to OB40).
+(From 0B00 to 0B10 and from 0B30 to 0B40).
 The value of the loop counter loaded into D at 0A2F should also be changed.
-The value of the loop counter is best set to 10H + the number of letters occurring in the longest line. e.g. For the the example above: ELECTRONICS =11 (OBH) Letters.
-So add OBH + 10H = 1BH.
+The value of the loop counter is best set to 10H + the number of letters occurring in the longest line. e.g. For the the example above: ELECTRONICS =11 (0BH) Letters.
+So add 0BH + 10H = 1BH.
 So 1BH is loaded into D at 0A2F.
 To understand the above formula better, try 1C and 1A and see the result.
 FINAL NOTES The slow response of the LCD detracts from the effectiveness of the shifting a little but by experimenting with the delay at 0A35 you should be able to get a good compromise between speed and display clarity.
 The above shifting method is just one of dozens of ways we could have used.
 A more complex program could shift information across and out one end and load new information in the other to create a running information display.
 Use the blocks in this program and the others to make up your own display routines.
 If you come up with something interesting, write in.
 We would love to see what you've come up with.

 ## DESIGNING YOUR OWN CHARACTERS